Tonnie78/Lua-GPS-Widget/README.md

 A if then else statement checks if the current location is within the coordinates of the smallest map (map).
 If so it loads this map.
 If not then the second If statement checks the current location towards the second map (map1).
 If within the limits it opens.
 If not it opens map2.

-it also sets the coordinates beloning to the map to specific variables for later use to calculate screen position, end it loads the coordinates for the no flight zone in relation to the selected map.
+it also sets the coordinates belonging to the map to specific variables for later use to calculate screen position, and it loads the coordinates for the no flight zone in relation to the selected map.

 Then i calculate the position of the plane on the screen x = math.floor(480*((gpsLong - mapWest)/(mapEast - mapWest)))